The Hebrew word “coats” in the above passage is as follows:

 This means the first blood atonement for sins took place after Adam & Eve ate of the tree of knowledge of good and evil.
 If there had not been atonement made for them, they could not have qualified to be the ancestors of our Messiah, according to the genealogical record in Luke 3:23-38.

 There are hints in the story between Genesis 3:7-21, where we are shown a prophetic shadow picture of Messiah as the ultimate atonement for sins.

 Stay with me, and you are going to see a clear contrast between the pride of humanity, versus the humility of our Messiah.
 In Genesis 3:7, we are told that Adam & Eve sewed fig leaves together to “COVER THEMSELVES!”

 Bereshiyth (Genesis) 3:7 And the eyes of them both were opened, and they knew that they were naked; and they sewed fig leaves together, and made themselves aprons.

 Obviously, YaHuWaH did not accept vegetation as a proper COVERING FOR SIN!

-Adam and Eve were trying to “hide” their sin, rather than to confess it!
+Adam and Eve were trying to “hide” their sin, rather than confess their sin.

-It was only after YaHuWaH allowed them to be naked and exposed, (spiritually), thereby causing them to be humbled, that he covered their nakedness with ANIMAL SKINS!
+It was only after YaHuWaH allowed them to be naked and exposed, (thereby causing them to be humbled), that he covered their nakedness with animal skins.